ASU-Chwang/ASU-Chwang.github.io/_news/announcement_2.md

 ## A Team Effort

-Our **M2 students** (Yuta Kawamura et. al) helped prepare promotional brochures and other materials introducing the laboratory and our research activities.
+Our **M2 students** (Mr. Yuta Kawamura et al.) helped prepare promotional brochures and other materials introducing the laboratory and our research activities.

-Our **B4 and M1 students** (Takato Kamikawa et. al) welcomed visitors and guided them through the laboratory.
+Our **B4 and M1 students** (Mr. Takato Kamikawa et al.) welcomed visitors and guided them through the laboratory.
 Several students with strong English communication skills also gave introductions to the laboratory and explained our research activities to international guests.

 I participated as a flexible support member, helping wherever needed — from preparing demonstrations and introducing equipment to assisting students during the tours.